ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 ### 2.6 Add attachments (optional)

 Additional files (e.g., files documenting primary data collection and creation like images, documents, and protocols) may be added to the datasets.
-Use the *Select Button* to upload one or more files.
+Use the *Select button* to upload one or more files.
 Please provide a short description of your selected file(s).

 ## 3 Create a new dataset (with/without a file)